 This pathway is designed for learners who intend to move on to college and/or university qualifications after a transition period facilitated by No Limits.
-They may be supported with study and social skills ready for the college environment, with activities such as independent projects, student enterprises and career planning.
+They may be supported with study and social skills as they adapt to a college environment, with activities such as independent projects, student enterprises and career planning.